Repurposing, Reusing, Rethinking:

 Hubspot takes a deeper look at repurposing and ‘revamping’ content.
 This distinction is made based on your intention for the content.
 Revamping happens when you update a piece of content to use for its same original purpose, i.e. updating an old ebook to reflect any changes that have taken place since it was originally published.
 Many businesses take older blog articles and update similarly.

 Repurposing is a bit different under this model, as it pertains specifically to changing the format of the content OR changing the target audience for the content.

 This could include things like taking information from a webinar and turning that into an infographic to share on social media.

-Under this model, emphasis goes to targeting repurposed content to buyer personas, and to the stage they are at in the buyer’s journey.
+Under this model, the emphasis goes to targeting repurposed content to buyer personas, and to their stage in the buyer’s journey.

 The buyer’s journey, according to Hubspot, includes three stages: Awareness, Consideration, and Decision.
 Each stage reflects the buyer’s state of mind during their purchase decision making process.
 Each group has its own behaviors, information needs, and preferences.

 Buyer personas are different segments of buyers with their own unique needs.
 Based on their needs and interests, different aspects of your business will be most valuable to them and they may have their own preferred methods for consuming information.